Associate in Science

 Business Technology: Administrative Assistant Concentration

-Students in the Business Technology: Administrative Assistant concentration acquire a wide range of computer, communication, and organizational skills that prepare them for support positions in a modern office setting.
-Students in this concentration learn to keyboard, write and format business documents; use a variety of information processing tools; administer and organize an automated office; and apply correct office procedures in various situations.
+Students in the Business Technology: Administrative Assistant Concentration acquire a wide range of technology, communication, and organizational skills that prepare them for support positions in a business or municipal office setting.
+Students in this concentration develop essential computer skills, write and format business documents; use a variety of information processing tools; administer, organize and apply correct office procedures in various settings.

 Learn more about the program and apply at Associate in Science: Business Technology - Administrative Assistant